The Potential Benefits and Advantages

 Biosimilars offer the opportunity for system-wide cost savings

-Biosimilars may benefit almost every stakeholder in the health care system.
-They can reduce costs by offering a lower-cost treatment option and can potentially improve patient outcomes by providing more treatment options.
-Indeed, the competition fostered by the introduction of biosimilars in the market can benefit patients by providing quality biologic products at more affordable prices.
+Biosimilars may benefit almost every stakeholder in the healthcare system.
+They can reduce costs by offering a lower-cost treatment option and provide more treatment options for patients.
+Indeed, the competition fostered by the introduction of biosimilars in the market can benefit patients by providing quality biologic products at more affordable prices.1

 The introduction of biosimilars creates opportunities for cost savings for payers, employers, state and federal governments, and patients, compared with the reference products.
-These opportunities are based on two factors:
+These opportunities are based on two factors:2-4

-The introduction of competition from biosimilars may also create downward pressure on reference product prices—leading to even greater spending reductions.3
+The introduction of competition from biosimilars may also create downward pressure on reference product prices—leading to even greater spending reductions.5